nathanReitinger/4182-project1/README.md

 ### final note

-- using the fast_send flag as True for non-TCP close means that the server will have connections timeout on its own
+- using the fast_send flag as True for non-TCP close means that the server will have connections timeout on its own.
+You will see a TimeoutError on the server.
+This is a known part of the fuzzer, which is only checking for packets sent and received, and does not bother with properly handling the TCP connections